-We continue to evaluate the impact of prior normalizing flows (NFs)on our model's performance by generating a training sequence with 25 regularly-sampled time points from $t \in \left[0, 5.0\right]$ and adding Gaussian noise with $\sigma^2 = 0.025$.
-Afterwards, we remove all observations in the quadrant where $\boldsymbol{x}_1 > 0$ and $\boldsymbol{x}_2 < 0$, and assess the accuracy of our model in this region.
-Fig. \ref{fig2} showcases the learned vector field and sampled trajectories from the posterior of this vector field.
-Based on the results in Table \ref{table2}, our model has demonstrated some improvements in performance compared to the original method on the missing data task, after accounting for the impact of a simple Planar flow.
+We first generate a training sequence with 25 regularly-sampled time points from $t \in \left[0, 5.0\right]$ and add Gaussian noise with $\sigma^2 = 0.025$.
+Then, we remove all observations in the quadrant where $\boldsymbol{x}_1 > 0$ and $\boldsymbol{x}_2 < 0$, and assess the accuracy of our model in this region.
+Figure \ref{fig2} shows the learned vector field and sampled trajectories from the posterior of this vector field.
+Based on the quantitative results in Table \ref{table2}, our double normalizing flow model again demonstrates improvement in performance compared to the previous methods on the missing data task.